-The finance concentration may be used to improve personal knowledge and/or as a step in obtaining professional certification (e.g., CFA).
-Students pursuing professional certification should discuss their programs with a finance advisor (Dan Gerland: (608) 663-2252 or Phil McKnight: (608) 663-2316) as soon as possible.
+The finance concentration may be used to improve personal knowledge and/ or as a step in obtaining professional certification (e.g., CFA).
+Students pursuing professional certification should discuss their programs with a finance advisor (Pat Hallinan (608) 663-2283) as soon as possible.